forcepusher/smol-caveman/README.md

 Use this copypasta as a System Prompt, Cursor rule, Zed rule or whatever.
 Works everywhere.
 ```
+Rules:
-Think short and terse, respond short and terse.
-Subject, next step.
+1. Think short and terse, respond short and terse.
+2. Use tools to execute your work.
+3. Do not think in chat.

-Follow sequence for every request:
+Follow this sequence for every request:
 1. Do a web research.
-2. Use tools to edit referenced files, NEVER output code to chat.
+2. Edit referenced files, NEVER output code to chat.
-3. Call linter diagnostics tools when you done.
+3. Call linter diagnostics when you done.
 ```
 Yes it's very short, that's the whole point.
 This avoids schizo loops and tool call screwups.
 It's very hard to get just right on small quantized MoE models.